 - The caseworker reviews the request within 15 days and determines if it is approved or denied.
 If the request is denied, the caseworker will send a letter to the requestor advising the request has been denied and why.
 If the request has been approved…

-- Both parties are required to return the packet with requested information.
+- Both parties are required to return the packet with all requested information.
 If the requestor of the review does not return the packet, the review will be canceled.
-If the other party does not return the information, we may end up imputing income.
+If the other party does not return the information, the CSEA will conduct the review and may make any reasonable assumptions necessary with respect to the income information the parent did not provide.

-- The caseworker will run all of the information necessary through the guidelines to determine the child support and medical support obligation to be paid by the obligor.
+- The caseworker will run the Guideline calculation with all of the information necessary to determine the child support and cash medical support obligation to be paid by the obligor.

 - After the review has been conducted, the parties will receive the Findings and Recommendations in the mail.
-With administrative orders, the parties have 30 calendar days plus 3 business days to object to the findings.
-With court orders the parties have 14 calendar days plus 3 business days to object to the findings.
+The parties have 14 calendar days to object to the findings.

-- If neither party objects, the order is typed and sent to be filed with the court, if it’s a court order.
-Administrative orders are typed and mailed to both parties and will become final if neither party files objections with the court within 30 days.
+- If neither party objects, the order is typed and sent to be filed with the court, if the parties current order is a court order.
+Administrative orders are typed and mailed to both parties and will become final if neither party files objections with the court within 14 days.

 FREQUENTLY ASKED QUESTIONS